 Maewyn Succat (St. Patrick)

-After six years of faithfully serving his Druid owner, Maewyn received what he believed was a prophetic dream.
-His night-time vision asked him to wander off in a particular direction and look for help.
+After six years of faithfully serving his Druid owner, Maewyn received what he believed was a prophetic dream asking him to wander off in a particular direction and look for help.
 Maewyn did just that and after a 200 mile trek ended up on the eastern shore of Ireland where a British ship took him back home.
 Once safe, Maewyn did not return to his old mischevious ways but studied his faith and even pursued official Christian education in France.

 A few years later Maewyn had another vision in a dream.
 This time, Celts from Ireland were calling out to him from the woods, begging him to come back to the island of his captivity to help them.
 After some deliberation, the newly minted Christian teacher and leader headed back to the Emerald Isle and his date with destiny.